 It is your duty to protect your tenants, to a point.
 In some jurisdictions, landlords must provide specific safety measures.
 These may include fire and carbon monoxide detectors, fire extinguishers, front door peepholes, deadbolt locks on exterior doors and window locks.

 If a landlord becomes aware of any criminal activity taking place in one of their rental units, they must report it to authorities.
 For example, some landlord-tenant acts have specific laws that can find a landlord liable if their property is used for dealing or creating drugs.

 An often-overlooked concern is that you can be liable for your property manager’s acts, including illegal ones.
 If a property manager does not follow local landlord-tenant laws, the landlord can also be held responsible.
 Stay up-to-date on your rental property’s operations and keep a watchful eye on anyone who works for you.

 Being a landlord involves a steep learning curve when starting out, and the laws aren’t always simple.
 Taking the time to learn about your responsibilities as a landlord can mean the difference between earning a nice profit and losing money – or worse.
 Protect yourself by learning the laws that apply to you and surrounding yourself with a team of professionals.
-Block & Associates Realty has nine full-time professionals dedicated exclusively to Property Management who will serve as your eyes, ears and local representative to ensure your property operates efficiently and effectively.
+Block & Associates Realty has nine full-time professionals dedicated exclusively to Property Management services in Holly Springs, NC.
+We will serve as your eyes, ears and local representative to ensure your property operates efficiently and effectively.
 Our goal as your representative is two fold… to protect your investment and to maximize your return on investment.